 Why we all need at least one plant in our office?
 Have you ever wondered what are the benefits of having plants around, in the office, or at home?

 Facts about benefits of having plants in the office

-Did you know that since the late 1980s, scientists from NASA have conducted almost 200 studies to see whether any household plants could effectively clean the air in an enclosed space?
+Did you know that since the late 1980s, scientists from NASA have conducted almost 200 studies.
+This is to see whether any household plants could effectively clean the air in an enclosed space?
 Additionally, out of those who could filter Volatile Organic Compounds (VOCs), they wanted to find which types of plants are the most effective at doing so.

-You could imagine for astronauts with limited capacity to filter and circulate the air for months on end, it would be in their interest to test whether plants would make a difference to the overall air quality in the vacuumed living areas.
+You could imagine that astronauts have limited capacity to filter and circulate the air for months on end.
+So, it would be in their interest to test whether plants would make a difference to the overall air quality in the vacuumed living areas.

-With household clutter, open windows and doors, as well as a much larger space, air filtration in concealed areas – as they found was possible in the NASA studies – doesn’t translate exactly the same as filtering living spaces in your house.
+Even though they found in the NASA studies that air filtration in concealed areas translate exactly the same as filtering living spaces in your house.
+It is not possible with household clutter, even with open windows, doors!
 However, keeping houseplants in your home and bedroom area does provide many benefits that most people are yet to appreciate!

 Though research on indoor air quality is quite limited, the Australian government recognizes that the average Australian spends 90% of their time indoors.
-And much of this time – as you will likely agree with – is spent at work.
+And much of this time is spent at work.
 Thinking about the benefits of having plants in the office, you might be surprised to learn what some of these could offer you.
 So let’s take a look at some of the proven reasons you should bring some nature to work.

 Relieve depression and anxiety